DefinitelyTyped/tsd/README.md

 #### Github rate-limit

 The Github API has a 60-requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
-You'll likely never hit this as TSD uses heavy local and http caching and the definition files are downloaded over unlimited Github RAW urls.
-We are looking into a fallback to bypass the occasional burst mode.
+You'll likely never hit this as TSD uses caching layers and the definition files are downloaded over unlimited Github RAW urls.

 #### Usage stats & update-check

-The CLI tool tracks some *anonymous* usage statistics about what definitions are installed though TSD in Google Analytics (using [universal-analytics](https://npmjs.org/package/universal-analytics)).
+The CLI tool [tracks](https://github.com/DefinitelyTyped/tsd/blob/master/src/tsd/cli/tracker.ts) some *anonymous* usage statistics about what definitions are installed though TSD in Google Analytics (using [universal-analytics](https://npmjs.org/package/universal-analytics)).
 There is also a [update-notifier](https://npmjs.org/package/update-notifier) service to check for TSD updates.
-Both are enabled by default: use the `--services no` option to suppress.
-A future update will bring some improved controls over this.
+Both are enabled by default: use the `--services no` option to suppress (for now).

 ## Install